9935 E Little Doe Run Rd,

-Office Hours: M-F, 8 a.m. - 2:30 p.m.
-ET
+Crosley FWA Office: Monday-Friday, 8 a.m. - 2:30 p.m.

 The Splinter Ridge Fish & Wildlife Area, named after the major ridge and historic logging road, was purchased by the state from Charles Perin in 1997.
 The DNR began looking at these contiguous acres of wooded hills and grassy pastures in the early 1980s.
-With direct contributions from the Indiana Bowhunter's Association, the Indiana Chapter of the National Wild Turkey Federation, the Indiana Deer Hunter's Association and the Indiana Sportsmen's Round Table, the DNR started the process to purchase the land.
+With direct contributions from the Indiana Bowhunter's Association, the Indiana Chapter of the National Wild Turkey Federation, the Indiana Deer Hunter's Association, and the Indiana Sportsmen's Round Table, the DNR started the process to purchase the land.

-Most revenues used in land acquisition, development, operation and maintenance of Splinter Ridge Fish & Wildlife Area are derived from the sale of game bird habitat stamps.
+Most revenues used in land acquisition, development, operation, and maintenance of Splinter Ridge Fish & Wildlife Area are derived from the sale of Game Bird Habitat Stamps.
 Funds were also provided by the federal aid program of the Wildlife Restoration Project.
 This federal aid program provides reimbursement on federal taxes levied on the sales of hunting, shooting, and trapping equipment.

-All visitors must obtain a one-day access permit before entering the field, regardless of their activity.
-The one-day access permit must be kept with you while visiting and must be completed and returned to a self-service booth, drop box, or the office before leaving.
-The information you provide helps us identify ways to improve Indiana’s FWAs for all users.
-We appreciate your patience in taking the extra time to fill out the permit.
+All other visitors are encouraged to obtain a miscellaneous one-day access permit before entering the field.
+The one-day access permit should be kept with you while visiting, then completed and returned to a self-service booth, drop box, or the office before you leave.
+The information you provide will help us identify ways to improve Indiana’s FWAs for all users.
+We appreciate your patience in taking the extra time to complete the permit.
 Your feedback and comments are valuable to us.

 - The steep, wooded hills of Splinter Ridge FWA provide excellent white-tailed deer and wild turkey habitat.
 Squirrels are also abundant at Splinter Ridge FWA.